-Kill your darlings - the importance of challenging ideas early on
+Kill your darlings: The importance of challenging ideas early on - working with startups

 Here’s a bit of a secret about me - I love bad ideas.
 Not "let’s make wings out of cardboard and try to fly off the shed" bad ideas (broken bones heal, thankfully) but the kind of bad ideas that force you to question where they came from in the first place and what impact they have on a project.
 At Gravitywell, we see a lot of these, especially early on in Discovery Phases - a crucial piece of work that we use to help businesses understand how to make the most of their ideas (good and bad) to build something that’s capable of standing out from the crowd.